Rishikesh46/Profilepage/README.md

-This is my Profile page.It specifies some objectives , education ,technical skills and project details about the profile.The laguages used are html and css for styling.It starts from the header for navigation bar .
-Content where information like education skills are discribed and in Footer social media website are shown.
+This is my Profile page.It specifies some objectives , education ,technical skills and project details about the profile.It starts from the header for navigation bar .
+Content where information like education skills are discribed and in Footer social media website are shown.The laguages used are html and css for styling.
+Css flexbox is used to align items vertically and horizontally.Items will flex to different size to fill the space as it makes it more responsive.

 https://rishikesh46.github.io/Profilepage/